 Commercial Storage.
 For a few hundred years, exporters used burlap jute sacks to ship agricultural products around the world.
 They’re cheap, readily available, and leave a minimal footprint.
 But they’re also porous.
-For items like coffee, this means exposure to external moisture, light, temperature swings, and insects/pests, all of which can potentially damage the beans.
+For items like unroasted green coffee, this means exposure to external moisture, light, temperature swings, and insects/pests, all of which can potentially damage the beans.

 Nowadays, those same burlap sacks are lined with an ultra thick, protective polyurethane bag (usually GrainPro or Ecotact).
-These bags work great for trans-national shipping, and protect the beans as they make their way from tropical coffee growing regions to more temperate locations around the world.
-These bags are also important for long term storage in domestic warehouses, like ours, where the coffee sits until it’s shipped to roasters.
+These bags work great for trans-national shipping, and protect green coffee beans as they make their way from tropical coffee growing regions to more temperate locations around the world.
+These bags are also important for long term storage in domestic warehouses, like ours, where the green coffee sits until it’s shipped to roasters.
 How should you store it?

 The answer is less complicated than it may sound.
 Generally, you should aim for a home storage environment that is...

-Dry: Your coffee should be kept in a dry place.
+Dry: Your green coffee should be kept in a dry place.
 If your beans are in a damp or wet environment, they may begin to ferment and mold, drastically altering your coffee’s flavor when roasted.

 Out of the Sun: Like virtually all natural products, light can affect quality.
-If your beans are in direct sunlight for too long (or on the kitchen counter by your window for example), they will begin to dry out and lose their base moisture content and flavor.
+If your green coffee beans are in direct sunlight for too long (or on the kitchen counter by your window for example), they will begin to dry out and lose their base moisture content and flavor.

 Note: Coffee is hygroscopic and absorbs air and moisture around it, which means that if you store your beans in a bag on the counter next to a bunch of bananas (for example), they’ll begin to take on that flavor as well.